-The Spine Team was started in 2004 by Gordon Linscott and Annette Williams to develop a patient centred approach to the treatment and management of back pain.
+The Spine Team was started in 2004 by Gordon and Annette Linscott to develop a patient centred approach to the treatment and management of back pain

-At The Spine Team we specialise in diagnosing, explaining, treating, rehabilitating and preventing back and neck pain and other muscle-skeletal disorders.
+At The Spine Team we specialise in diagnosing, treating, rehabilitating and preventing low back and neck pain and other musculoskeletal disorders using the Patient Centred Model.

 The Spine Team has a multi-disciplinary approach considering not just what happened when the pain occurred but also why you were vulnerable at that time and what you need to do about it.
 We put you in control; this is called the patient centred model.